TASLabz/dolphin/docs/PythonScripting.md

 Scripts can be toggled by clicking the checkbox next to the script name.
 Even if a script is checked, it will not run until a game is booted up, and it will stop running when a game is shut down.

 Scripts with a filename prefixed by `_` will run automatically on game startup.
-This only applies to scripts within the `GAMEID` folder.
+This only applies to scripts within the `GAMEID` folder and any subfolders.
 Scripts in other directories will not run, even with the `_` prefix.